Federal And State Safety Laws And Regulations

 - The requirements for waivers of certain physical defects contained in CFR 49 § 391.

 These exceptions apply to drivers of commercial vehicles who only drive within the Commonwealth of Massachusetts.Download Our Car Accident Guide

 The purpose of the regulations is to cover everyone involved in the operation of commercial vehicles including:

 - The owner of the truck;

 - The company that maintains and repairs the truck;

 - The company that trained the driver; and

 Why Your Truck Accident Lawyer Needs To Know The Law

 A violation of a safety law or regulation can be used by your attorney to prove the violator was responsible for the truck wreck.

-If you or a loved one has been injured in a truck accident, contact Attorney Allison now for a free consultation by calling 978-740-9433 or filling out our free consultation form.
-You will receive a free consultation to review your case.
+If you or a loved one has been injured in a truck accident, obtain a copy of our Free Report, Some Straight Talk About Insurance Companies and Your Car Accident Claim.
+In addition, you can contact Attorney Allison now for a free consultation by calling 978-740-9433 or filling out our free consultation form.
+We look forward to talking to you about your claim.